Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 For the circuit-breaker **plain** Azure functions API, the behaviour changes in the following ways, to prioritize performance:

 - There is a weaker guarantee in half-open state.
-The half-open state permits multiple test executions (if requests arrive concurrently) until the first result is received.
+The half-open state permits multiple concurrent test executions (if requests arrive concurrently) until the first result is received.
 The first success or failure recorded in half-open state will cause the circuit to transition from half-open to closed or open again.
 - It is theoretically possible for the circuit-state to be fractionally stale if requests to record preceding success/fail executions have not executed against the entity by the time another execution reads circuit state.
 This fractional staleness (aka weaker consistency guarantee) is not considered significant for the circuit-breaker use case, which is in any case an approximation over the health of the underlying system, in comparison to the performance gain.

 #### What is the method `IsExecutionPermitted_StrongConsistency()` found on `IDurableCircuitBreakerClient`?